Hong Kong court lifts reporting ban on national security case for 47 democrats | Law-Order

 Hong Kong court lifts reporting ban on national security case for 47 democrats

-The government prosecutor Andy Lo had alleged the democrats tried to cause an "acute crisis" and to paralyse the government by using the primary election as a vehicle to attain a controlling majority in the legislature.
-So far 29 of the 47 have pleaded guilty, including legal scholar Benny Tai and pro-democracy activist Joshua Wong.
+The campaigners have been accused of a conspiracy to commit subversion, after participating in an unofficial, non-binding primary election in 2020.
+Government prosecutor Andy Lo had alleged the activists tried to cause an "acute crisis" and to paralyse government.

+So far, 29 of the 47 have pleaded guilty, including legal scholar Benny Tai and activist Joshua Wong.
 Eighteen are pleading not guilty, including Gwyneth Ho, Owen Chow and Gordon Ng.

-Defendants and defence lawyers have repeatedly applied to lift the reporting restrictions on pre-trial hearings known as committal proceedings, but have been rebuffed several times by the presiding magistrate Peter Law.
-"It is a fundamental principle of criminal justice ... the public has the right to scrutinise whatever the court is doing," one of the defendants, Gwyneth Ho, told the court during a July hearing.
+Despite the decision, some aspects of the proceedings, including bail hearings, will remain unreportable.
+Law also refused to clarify whether a preliminary inquiry initiated by Ng, to ascertain the strength of the prosecution's case evidence before trial, would be reportable.

+While the full trial date hasn't been set, Hong Kong Justice Secretary Paul Lam has already ordered the case to be tried without a jury, citing a "real risk" that justice might be impaired, according to a document seen by Reuters.
+He also cited an unspecified "involvement of foreign factors" as a reason.
+The trial will instead be heard by three judges designated by Hong Kong's leader to handle national security cases.

+"A hearing without a jury is unjust," activist Owen Chow shouted at the end of the hearing on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)